bgord/knowledge/roadmap.md

 # Roadmap for 2019

+## TypeScript (0/14)
+- How to setup a TS for React?
+- How to setup a TS for Node?
+- How to lint a TS with ESLint?
+- How to type a standard variable with a primitive value?
+- How to add types to class/function components?
+- How to type a function argument/return value?
+- How to TS works for spread/rest operator?
+- What's a synthetic import?
+- What's a enum?
+- What's a union type?
+- What's a generic type?
+- What is an `interface`?
+- What is a `type`?
+- How to reuse interfaces/types?

 ## GIT (16/26)
 - ~~How to add files to the previous commit?~~
 - ~~What are the versions of the `git reset` behaviour?~~